svnm/react-webpack-example/README.md

 ## Features

-Please see our [gulpfile.js](app/templates/gulpfile.js) for up to date information on what we support.
+Please see our [gulpfile.js](app/templates/gulpfile.js) for up to date information on what this generator supports.

 * React, A JavaScript library for building user interfaces
 * Built-in preview server with livereload